webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration_Test_Questions.md

     - The database automatically manages the undo tablespace and purges older undo information based on a configurable retention period.
     - This ensures the undo tablespace doesn't grow excessively while maintaining sufficient information for potential rollbacks.
   - Here's why the other options are not the primary function of the undo tablespace:
-    - **To manage space for sort operations**: Temporary tablespaces are typically used for managing space required during sorting operations.
+    - **To manage space for sort operations**: Temporary tablespaces are typically used for managing space required during sorting operations(PGA Program Global Area).
 Undo tablespaces don't directly handle temporary data for sorting.
     - **To allocate space for SQL cursors**: SQL cursors might utilize memory or temporary segments within the System Global Area (SGA) for storage.
 The undo tablespace focuses on transaction rollback information.
+      - SQL Cursors: is a pointer to storage area rows, where returned sql statement query is stored.
+This allows you to reference the cursor(rows) by name in a program.
     - **To maintain the Automatic Workload Repository (AWR)**: The Automatic Workload Repository (AWR) stores performance data in dedicated tablespaces or segments.
 The undo tablespace doesn't hold AWR information.
 - 15 % Which dictionary view is available in the database to view segment advisor results? % `DBA_ADVISOR_TASKS`,`DBA_ADVISOR_TEMPLATES`,`DBA_ADVISOR_OBJECTS`,`DBA_ADVISOR_USAGE`
   - Out of the listed dictionary views, the one that displays Oracle Segment Advisor results is: **`DBA_ADVISOR_OBJECTS`**